1098T FAQ

 WHY IS BOX 2 BLANK?

-In previous years, your 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) Lehigh billed to your student account for the calendar (tax) year.
+Prior to 2018, form 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) Lehigh billed to a student account for the calendar (tax) year.
 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, Lehigh will report in Box 1 the amount of QTRE you paid during the year.

 WHERE CAN I GET ADDITIONAL INFORMATION ABOUT THE AMOUNTS LISTED ON MY FORM 1098-T ?